Polarization in astronomy: Other sources

 Polarization is also present in radiation from coherent astronomical sources due to the Zeeman effect (e.g. hydroxyl or methanol masers).

 The large radio lobes in active galaxies and pulsar radio radiation (which may, it is speculated, sometimes be coherent) also show polarization.

 Apart from providing information on sources of radiation and scattering, polarization also probes the interstellar magnetic field in our galaxy as well as in radio galaxies via Faraday rotation.
 In some cases it can be difficult to determine how much of the Faraday rotation is in the external source and how much is local to our own galaxy, but in many cases it is possible to find another distant source nearby in the sky; thus by comparing the candidate source and the reference source, the results can be untangled.

+Additionally, polarization is present in cataclysmic variables.
+X-Rays from polar cataclysmic variables are polarized both from scattering off the accretion column and reflecting off the surface of the white dwarf.
+In intermediate polars, the only significant source of polarization is from the surface of the white dwarf, in which the polarization degree directly measures the total reflection amplitude emergent in both Thomson and Compton scattering.

 Cosmic microwave background

 The polarization of the cosmic microwave background (CMB) is also being used to study the physics of the very early universe.
 CMB exhibits 2 components of polarization: B-mode (divergence-free like magnetic field) and E-mode (curl-free gradient-only like electric field) polarization.
 The BICEP2 telescope located at the South Pole initially claimed the detection of B-mode polarization in the CMB, though the initially claimed result was later retracted.
 The polarization modes of the CMB may provide more information about the influence of gravitational waves on the development of the early universe.

-It has been suggested that astronomical sources of polarised light caused the chirality found in biological molecules on Earth.
+It has been suggested that astronomical sources of polarized light caused the chirality found in biological molecules on Earth.